tungvd98vn/learning-materials/README.md

 This repo contains the learning materials for Vertas team members.
+Below are just suggested tutorials, you can learn from any other source.

 Current deadline to learn all topics is November 24nd 2018.

 Happy coding!

-*For a complete study map visit: https://github.com/kamranahmedse/developer-roadmap
+*For a complete study map visit: https://github.com/kamranahmedse/developer-roadmap*

 ## Recommended tools